kovart/forta-attack-simulation/README.md

-Using a [simulation-based approach](https://forta.org/blog/attack-simulation/), the bot predicts the result of function execution within a local blockchain fork and tracks any changes in balance of EOAs and the attacker's contract, allowing it to detect a potential attack before it occurs.
+Using a [simulation-based approach](https://forta.org/blog/attack-simulation/), the bot predicts the result of function execution within a local blockchain fork and tracks any changes in balances of EOAs and the attacker's contract, allowing it to detect a potential attack before it occurs.

 ---